deargle/deargle.github.io/contact.md

 ---

 {: .center }
-If you have any questions about open government, or just questions in general, you can ask me anything over in **[benbalter/feedback](https://github.com/benbalter/feedback)**, otherwise, feel free to e-mail me at <mailto:ben@balter.com> or you can find me on these social networks:
+Feel free to e-mail me at <strong>{% include email-encoded.html %}</strong> or you can find me on these social networks:

 {% include contact-links.html %}